University of Almería, Spain | Published: 17 March, 2020

 LÓL: Certainly, there is a lot of memory inscribed in archive material and crucially it records the memory of people who would have remained anonymous and whose voices otherwise would have not been heard.
 Folklore deliberately seeks the unofficial, the popular, the subaltern voice.
 It is drawn to the superstitious if you like, seeking out the things that are not permitted in official discourse.
 That is one way of looking at that archive.
 Folklore is a kind of knowledge.
 The way it is viewed and interpreted is an essential component of it.
 It is a system and has to be understood as such.
 The knowledge is often contained in poetic or metaphorical expression, such as short narratives, rhymes and proverbs, as well as in longer stories and songs.
 This is how oral knowledge is transmitted and is what Lévi Strauss meant when the discussed the “savage mind.”

 One proverb I like is “dá chrua an chloch, déanfaidh an duirling cruinn í,” – no matter how hard the stone, the cobbles will round it.
 It’s a very specific environmental reference to a duirling or doirling – part of the shore where rounded stones are found together, a cobble beach.
-Shaped by their rubbing against each other the ebb and flow of the tide, they take on the appearance of eggs.
+Shaped by their rubbing against each other during the ebb and flow of the tide, they take on the appearance of eggs.
 In one interpretation, the proverb refers to life in a close-knit community and suggests that despite how adamant the opinions may be, people have to be able to reach consensus in order to live together harmoniously and smoothly.
 The phrase combines a cool, elegant detachment with acute observation of the natural environment.

 Another way of looking at archive materials is through the lense of the ideologies that influenced the collectors as they worked.
 There was nationalism, there was consideration of religion, there was gender bias, as most of the full time collectors were men, there were sexual mores, there were all sort of topics people didn’t want to, or were reticent to talk about.
 Although in some ways it is very comprehensive, it’s a partial archive.
 Such discursive elements permeate it, so that it is a reflection of its time and its creators.